sharlingw/PATFS/README.md

-# Pose-Aware 3D Facial Animation Synthesis using Geometry-guided Audio-Vertices Attention
+# Pose-Aware 3D Talking Face Synthesis using Geometry-guided Audio-Vertices Attention

-This repository contains the code for the "Pose-Aware 3D Facial Animation Synthesis using Geometry-guided Audio-Vertices Attention" paper.
+This repository contains the code for the "Pose-Aware 3D Talking Face Synthesis using Geometry-guided Audio-Vertices Attention" paper.

 ## Test